 Steep inclines mean great views and Troy Hill boasts many–of downtown, the North Side, and the Allegheny River and beyond.
 Check out the many houses strewn across the hill and the decks and terraces poised for perfect viewing.
 This diverse community is small but tight with a mix of old (mostly) and young (increasingly).

 Rialto Street is sometimes referred to as “Pig Hill” or “Pig’s Hill.”
-The nickname comes from the days when the street was used to drive pigs up from the Washington’s Landing rail stations to slaughterhouses in Spring Garden.
+The nickname comes from the days when the street was used to drive pigs up from Washington’s Landing rail stations to slaughterhouses in Spring Garden.

 Troy Hill is a historically German neighborhood, settled by German immigrants who worked in the mills and factories along the Allegheny River.
 Though the neighborhood is now home to a diverse and vibrant population, a stroll through Troy Hill is still reminiscent of a trip to a tiny European village.